cyversewarwick/cyversewarwick.github.io/_posts/2017-02-14-application-access-guide.md

 1. Via the CyVerse Discovery Environment.
 This is the recommended approach to a new user.
 This is the easiest option since a full user interface is provided to the user.
 2. Using the Docker images that are available on our [Docker Hub repository](https://hub.docker.com/u/cyversewarwick/).
 Each application/tool has a corresponding image.
-3. With the source codes that are hosted on our [Github repository](https://github.com/cyversewarwick)
+3. With the source codes that are hosted on our [Github repository](https://github.com/cyversewarwick).
+This approach will give you more information of how the application actually works.
+We are always looking to improve our code, sofeel free to send us a pull request.

 We give details on the first option and interested users may try the other two options with reference to the documentations we have for each application.